 That means symptom screening like fever checks at school will fail to catch most cases, the researchers said.
 And with the U.S. Centers for Disease Control and Prevention now formally recommending against asymptomatic testing in some cases, that means more people with no symptoms or mild symptoms may slip through the cracks.
 Children are likely to fall into this gap.
 (Anthony Fauci, an immunologist and head of the National Institute of Allergy and Infectious Diseases who serves on the White House Coronavirus Task Force, told reporters he was under anesthesia when these new CDC recommendations were made and has expressed concerns about this protocol.)

 Even if they never develop symptoms, children are very likely still contagious.
 In fact, a previous South Korean study published by JAMA found that asymptomatic people carry as much virus as those with symptoms and thus can spread the virus just as easily—but, because many of them don’t realize they have it, they may transmit the virus even more than people who stay home when they’re sick.
-Yet another JAMA report revealed that younger kids carry just as much, if not more, virus in their noses and throats.
+Yet another JAMA report from Chicago revealed that younger kids carry just as much, if not more, virus in their noses and throats.
 Some kids under five had 100 times the amount of the virus that adults did.

 Kids are at risk for the coronavirus, and it could affect the rest of their lives, from missed education to long-term health issues.
 But not all kids are at risk equally.
 A study in the journal Pediatrics found significant racial and socioeconomic disparities in the Washington, D.C., area.
 Black and Latino children were four to six times more likely than white children to test positive for the virus.
 And kids of color also have a higher chance of developing severe illness.